-Al-Haq Affidavit 453A/2021, given by Samer Imad Khabisa, 19, resident of Beita, on 20 September 2021.
+276 Al-Haq Affidavit 453A/2021, given by Samer Imad Khabisa, 19, resident of Beita, on 20 September 2021.

-Declaration (IV,3) concerning Expanding Bullets.
+277 Declaration (IV,3) concerning Expanding Bullets.
 The Hague, 29 July 1899.

-Al-Haq Affidavit 453A/2021, given by Samer Imad Khabisa, 19, resident of Beita, on 20 September 2021.
+278 Al-Haq Affidavit 453A/2021, given by Samer Imad Khabisa, 19, resident of Beita, on 20 September 2021.

-changed his life, and that he will undergo treatment for another two years, until he is able to talk, eat and drink, or work as prior to his injury:
+until he is able to talk, eat and drink, or work as prior to his injury:

 I still suffer huge problems, particularly with regards to eating and drinking.
 I now only eat after all my food is fully blended.
 I then eat it with a spoon.
 I drink liquids with a straw.
 All of this is a result of my injury by an expanding bullet.
 After the injury, I couldn't go to work as I no longer have a source of livelihood.
 I used to work in carpentry, but after the injury, the doctors prevented me from working until I complete my treatment, which will need about two years.
 The doctors told me to take care of myself and not to expose myself to any effort, in order to recover from the injury, as my upper and lower jaw are completely worn out and there is no bone in this area.
-I still suffer from trauma and psychological problems due to the injury because it caused a huge disability in my mouth, and the situation is no longer as it was.
+I still suffer from trauma and psychological problems due to the injury because it caused a huge disability in my mouth, and the situation is no longer as it was.280